starknet-io/starknet-docs/docs/CLI/commands.md

         --inputs <arguments>
 ```

-Returns the fee estimation for a given contract call, can take the following arguments:
+Returns the fee estimation for a given contract call.
+Can take the following arguments:

 - `address`\* - the address of the called contract
 - `contract_abi`\* - a path to a JSON file containing the called [contract’s abi](https://www.cairo-lang.org/docs/hello_starknet/intro.html#the-contract-s-abi)